-The 12-bit wide return stack is addressed by the Return stack Pointer (RP).
+The 12-bit wide return stack is addressed by the return stack pointer (RP).
 It is used for storing return addresses of subroutines, interrupt routines and for keeping loop index counts.
 The return stack can also be used as a temporary storage area.

-The MARC4 instruction set supports the exchange of data between the top elements of the expression stack and the return stack.
+The microcontroller instruction set supports the exchange of data between the top elements of the expression stack and the return stack.
 The two stacks within the RAM have a user definable location and maximum depth.